G-Node/python-odml/doc/tutorial.rst

 	- *parent*: Section
 	- *children*: no children

 Each of these odML objects has a certain set of attributes where the user can describe the object and its contents.
-Which attribute belongs to which object and what the attributes are used for, is better explained in an example odML file (e.g., "THGTTG.odml").
+Which attribute belongs to which object and what the attributes are used for, is better explained by looking at an example odML file (e.g., "THGTTG.odml").

 A first look